phylum-dev/phylum-ci/README.md

 #### `phylum-ci` Script Entry Point

-The `phylum-ci` script is for analyzing lockfile changes.
+The `phylum-ci` script is for analyzing dependency file (lockfiles and manifests) changes.
 The script can be used locally or from within a Continuous Integration (CI) environment.
 It will attempt to detect the CI platform based on the environment from which it is run and act accordingly.
 The current CI platforms/environments supported are: